simon-ritchie/apysc/docs_src/source/mouse_event_common.md

 def on_rectangle_mousedown(
         e: ap.MouseEvent[ap.Rectangle], options: dict) -> None:
     """
-    The handler will be called when the rectangle is mouse downed.
+    The handler that the rectangle calls when mousedown.

     Parameters
     ----------